 - 1 tsp sugar (depending on the acidity of the tomatoes)

 - 1/2 cup warm water (or more if necessary)

 - 250g green olives (fresh crushed if possible…)

 - 600g potatoes, peeled, cut in half lengthwise and in 1cm slices

 - sea salt to taste

 Heat half the quantity of the olive oil in a wide saucepan over medium-high heat.
 Place the chicken pieces in a single layer, sprinkle with one small pinch of salt and some ground black pepper and brown them well on all the sides.
 Remove the chicken pieces and put them in a bowl.

 Add the rest of the olive oil in the pan, add the chilli flakes and the onion and cook for about 7 minutes until soft and translucent, stirring regularly.
-Stir in the garlic and cook for one more minute.
+Stir in the garlic and the prepared chicken and cook for one more minute.
 Add the white wine, reduce the heat to medium-low and let simmer for 2-3 minutes.
 Add the tomatoes with the sugar.Return the chicken pieces to the saucepan, add half cup of warm water, cover and cook over low heat, turning the chicken in the sauce a few times during cooking until the chicken is cooked through, about 50 minutes.